Robert-van-Engelen/ForthMSX/README.md

 The goal of this ongoing project is to implement a "wicked fast" [Forth 2012 standard](https://forth-standard.org/standard/words) system for MSX.

 Why do I think this is useful?
 There is [Kuma Forth](https://www.jupiter-ace.co.uk/downloads/books/KumaForthManual%20.pdf) published in 1984 for MSX after all.
 But KForth is very limited.
 It neither does justice to the Forth programming language, nor to the capabilities of MSX.
-Forth is not meant to be a toy language for educational purposes alone.
+Forth is not meant to be a toy language for educational purposes only.

 This repo will also include a complete Forth manual in the near future, similar to the Forth manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).
 In the meantime, see the overview of [ForthMSX words](doc/words.md).